 2. Camera Lights

 With the quality of the camera we already own in our iPhones we don’t need to be using a fancy DSLR camera.
-If we take full advantage of the features of the iPhone we can be taking stellar photos.
+If we take full advantage of all the iPhone camera features we can be taking stellar photos.
 Who’s excited now?

 Just as with a DSLR camera or any camera you use, the technology is only useful if you know how to use it.
 In manual mode the iPhone is limited.
 But with this added knowledge you will be able to take your photography to the next level with just a few easy-to-learn adjustments.